react-native-community/discussions-and-proposals/proposals/0000-swift-turbo-modules.md

 The primary motivations for introducing Swift Turbo Modules are:
 - Enhance developer experience for iOS developers working with React Native
 - Allow the use of more modern language
-- Make barrier to entry lower
+- Lower the entry barrier to write a native turbo module

 ## Detailed design

-One of the problem why we can't adopt Swift in TurboModules  is the contamination of C++ ending up in user-space.
+One of the reasons why we can't adopt Swift in TurboModules is the contamination of C++ types ending up in user-space.

 ### Current Situation
 The interfaces we generate for an Objective-C turbomodules have this shape: